atttilakiss/Project-HaHU_KA/README.md

 ### Module 1 - Data Download Module / 1) ResultSite gathering

-The [initial URL](https://www.hasznaltauto.hu/szemelyauto) is hardcoded into the function; the algorithm uses RegEx for selecting all the URLs from the raw HTML site.
-If the found URL is matching with both of the keywords, the URL is a ResultSite.
-Luckily the initial URL contains the first and the last result site as well, so the range is given.
-The function prompts the user for the first ResultSite and the number of ResultSites for further analysis.
+* The [initial URL](https://www.hasznaltauto.hu/szemelyauto) is hardcoded into the program;
+* The algorithm uses RegEx for selecting all the URLs from the raw HTML site.
+  * If the found URL is matching with both of the keywords, the URL is a ResultSite.
+* The initial URL contains the first and the last result site as well, so the range is given.
+* The function prompts the user for the first ResultSite and the number of ResultSites for further analysis.
-The ResultSites are saved in a list.
+* The ResultSites are saved in a list.

 ### Module 1 - Data Download Module / 2) Advertisement URL gathering

-The program loops through the list of ResultSites, in every itteration looks for the AdvertisementURLs with a similar RegEx analysis.
-The selected URLs are saved in a list.
-In the next step the program request a query from the database's URLs table for the already saved AdvertisementURLs, and validating the list of the new AdvertisementURLs.
-The unsaved URLs are passing into the validated URLs list.
+* The program loops through the list of ResultSites, in every itteration looks for the AdvertisementURLs with a similar RegEx analysis.
+* The selected URLs are saved in a list.
+* In the next step the program request a query from the database's URLs table for the already saved AdvertisementURLs, and validating the list of the new AdvertisementURLs.
+  * The unsaved URLs are passing into the validated URLs list.

 ### Module 1 - Data Download Module / 3) Advertisement URL analysis

-The program loops through the list of previously validated URLs, in each itteration it is investigating an AdvertisementURLs.
-In the first step of the analysis, the algorithm is using a predefined set of attributes about the Advertisement data.
-The scanning method based on RegEx.
-Three main categories of data is saved by this analysis: attributes of the advertisement; description (that is a freetext field, had to handled slightly differently...); CatalogURL (if found).
-The valuable data is saved in a nested dictionary.
-If any of the previously defined attributes is missing from the advertisement, the attribute is filled up with blank value.
+* The program loops through the list of previously validated URLs, in each itteration it is investigating an AdvertisementURLs
+* In the first step of the analysis, the algorithm is using a predefined set of attributes about the Advertisement data.
+The scanning method based on RegEx
+* Three main categories of data is saved by this analysis:
+  * attributes of the advertisement;
+  * description (that is a freetext field, had to handled slightly differently...);
+  * CatalogURL (if found)
+* The valuable data is saved in a nested dictionary
+* If any of the previously defined attributes is missing from the advertisement, the attribute is filled up with blank value

 ### Module 1 - Data Download Module / 4) Catalog URL analysis

 The next analysis is calling the CatalogURL from the Advertisement URL analysis' result dictionary.
-The program request a query from the database's URLs table for the already saved CatalogURLs, if the CatalogURL had been saved before, it skips this step.
-The method is similar to the one that had been used in 3) step, unless it is using a different predefined set of attributes as key values for RegEx.The valuable data is saved in a dictionary.
+* The program request a query from the database's URLs table for the already saved CatalogURLs
+  * if the CatalogURL had been saved before, it skips this step.
+* The method is similar to the one that had been used in 3) step, unless it is using a different predefined set of attributes as key values for RegEx
+* The valuable data is saved in a dictionary.

-If CatalogURL could not be found in the advertisement, the CatalogURL value equals 'no_catalog', and the attributes had been filled up with blank values.
+* If CatalogURL could not be found in the advertisement, the CatalogURL value equals 'no_catalog', and the attributes had been filled up with blank values.

 ### Module 1 - Data Download Module / 5) Data Compilation and SQL commiting